philipabbey/fpga/TCL/MTBF/README.md

 # Mean Time Between Failure (MTBF) Analysis in Vivado

-TCL `proc`s to automate the generation of MTBF reports for a simple n-stage CDC synchroniser in order to understand hwo the calculation is applied to a simple design.
+TCL to automate the generation of MTBF reports for a simple _n_-stage CDC synchroniser in order to understand how the calculation is applied to a simple design.

 Please read the blog post [Managing Mean Time Between Failure in Xilinx Devices](https://blog.abbey1.org.uk/index.php/technology/managing-mean-time-between-failure-in-xilinx-devices) for an explanation of how the code works in detail.